Key Concepts

 A flow can be private or shared.
 A private flow is only visible to the users of the workspace where it was created.
 A shared flow can be used by integrations that you deploy to your customers.

-Flows can range from simple to very complex.
+Flows can be simple or very complex.
 They are a powerful tool when trying to solve the problem of data interoperability.

 Jobs